saadbess/saadbess.com/src/posts/2023-09-30-creating-a-content-recommendation-plugin-in-11ty.md

 });
 ```

-Here, two primary operations are being performed on the collection:
+Here, two main operations are carried out on the collection:

-1. `collection.getAll()`: This fetches all items in the collection.
-Each item represents a piece of content, like a blog post.
+1. `collection.getAll()`: This retrieves all items from the collection, with each item representing a piece of content, such as a blog post.
-2. `filter(item => !item.data.draft)`: We're using the filter method to exclude items (or posts) that have the frontmatter property `draft` set to `true`.
-This ensures that drafts are not considered for recommendations.
+2. `filter(item => !item.data.draft)`: We utilise the `filter` method to exclude items (or posts) that have the frontmatter property `draft` set to `true`, ensuring that drafts aren't considered for recommendations.

 ```javascript
 ---